MOTS-c

 Overview

-MOTS-c is one of the more interesting peptides on the longevity side of the catalogue, partly because it is endogenous and partly because the mechanism is unusually clean.
+MOTS-c is a 16-amino-acid peptide encoded inside the mitochondrial genome — the cell's own metabolic stress signal.
 Cells secrete it under metabolic stress, it talks to the nucleus, and downstream you get improved fat oxidation and insulin signalling.
-Lee et al. published the foundational work in 2015; since then a small body of human pharmacokinetic and pilot metabolic data has emerged.
-The honest read: animals get robust benefits from it, humans seem to get something, and "something" is more than most peptides in this category can claim.
-Levels also fall with age, which is the basis for the longevity framing.
+Lee et al. published the foundational work in 2015; a small body of human pharmacokinetic and pilot metabolic data has emerged since.
+Animals get robust benefits; humans seem to get something, and that something is more than most peptides in this category can claim.
+Levels also fall with age, which is the basis for the longevity framing.[1]

 Evidence quality